AsrinAbdollahi/Murax-artya7/README.md

 **[Error] End of startup status: LOW**
 FPGA did not configure successfully.
 Most common causes:
 - Wrong file selected, make sure it is `Murax.bit` not the Vivado installer `.bin`
-- Bitstream not generated — run Step 8 first
+- Bitstream not generated — run Step 4 again
 - Pin constraint hitting a configuration pin — re-check XDC

 **[Error] set_property' expects at least one object**